-If the patient is receiving an allogenic transplant, the cells are retrieved from the donor 1-2 days prior to the transplant.
+If the patient is receiving an allogeneic transplant, the cells are retrieved from the donor 1-2 days prior to the transplant.

 The cells are taken with the help a needle which is inserted in the hip bone.
-The patient is usually given local anaesthesia.
+The patient is usually given local anesthesia.

 What is Leukapheresis?